 Difference Between Python vs Matlab

 Python is a high-level programming language.
-Python is an interpreted, interactive and object-oriented programming language similar to PERL or Ruby.
-It is mainly designed to be easy to read and very simple to implement.
+Python is an interpreted, interactive, and object-oriented programming language similar to PERL or Ruby.
+Python’s design primarily aims for readability and ease of implementation.
 It is open-source, which means it is free to use.
 Python can run on all the operating systems.
-MATLAB is a high-performance language that is generally used for the purpose of technical computing.
-It integrates computation, visualization, and programming in an easy-to-use environment where problems and solutions are expressed in familiar mathematical notation.
+MATLAB is a high-performance language that is generally used for technical computing.
+It integrates computation, visualization, and programming in an easy-to-use environment, expressing problems and solutions in familiar mathematical notation.

 - Python is a widely used language.
-It is designed initially by Guido Van Rossum in 1991 and developed in Python software foundation.
-It is mainly developed for emphasis on code readability.
+It was designed initially by Guido Van Rossum in 1991 and developed in Python software foundation.
+Python’s development mainly emphasizes code readability.
 Python is a programming language that lets you work quickly and integrate systems more efficiently.

 - There are two major Python versions– Python 2 and Python 3.
 Both are quite different.
-Python basically a programming language.
-The most common implementation is in C so it called as CPython and finally referred to as Python.
-Python is also having extensive standard Library.
+Python is a programming language.
+The most common implementation is in C, called CPython, and finally called Python.
+Python also has an extensive standard library.

 Python uses and Features:

 - High portable (runs almost anywhere – High-end servers and workstations).